PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `/TableFilterList` or `/TableNameFilter` to specify a table name (or comma separated list of names) to restrict table export operations.
 * This is useful for exporting the data from just a single table
+* This parameter does not support reading names from a table; it only supports actual table names

 Use `/DateFilter` or `/TableDataDateFilter` to define a tab-delimited text file that defines date filters to use when exporting data from tables.
 * The data file will include the start date in the name, for example: `mc.t_log_entries_Data_Since_2020-01-01.sql`